Star and Garter, Manchester

-Origins of the name

-The name "Star and Garter" originates from an abbreviation of the name of the insignia belonging to the Order of the Garter.
-The star is eight pointed and of chipped silver.
-At its centre is a white enameled medallion bearing the Cross of Saint George in red enamel and surrounded by a dark blue enamelled garter edged with gold bearing the motto in gold letters.

-Several English pubs are named the Star and Garter.

-History of the building
+History

 The Star and Garter was built in 1803 approximately 50 yards from its current position.
-When Store Street/Bank Top/London Road railway station (the original names of Piccadilly station) was expanded with the addition of the connecting line to Oxford Road station in 1849, the Star and Garter was moved, brick by brick, onto its current site and reopened in 1877.
-Originally built as a hotel, although it did brew its own beer as well, the Star and Garter has since been transformed into a pub and club venue, although due to its Grade II listed status there are still many restrictions on how the structure of the building can be altered.
+When Store Street/Bank Top/London Road railway station (the original names of Piccadilly station) was expanded with the addition of the connecting line to Oxford Road station in 1849, the building was moved, brick by brick, onto its current site and reopened in 1877 as the Star and Garter Hotel.

 The building survived the Manchester Blitz, suffering firebomb damage to the roof which was fortunate considering that London Road (Piccadilly) railway station was a major target for the bombers.

 While Mayfield and Piccadilly stations were both active, the Star and Garter catered for railway workers and subsequently post office workers when Parcelforce opened a warehouse on Travis Street, which was linked to Mayfield station via a conveyor belt spanning Fairfield Street.
 In 1986 Mayfield station closed and fell rapidly into disrepair which in turn prompted Chester's Brewery to close the pub due to lack of business.
 The whole area around Mayfield station followed suit and became almost derelict in parts and marked the beginnings of the area becoming a red light district.

+On 20 June 1988, the pub was designated a Grade II listed building.

 In 1990 the Star and Garter was purchased privately and the upstairs space renovated with a bar added — in 1991 it reopened as a live music venue.
 After planning permission was granted, a fire escape was added and a late licence was issued so the Star and Garter became both a music venue and nightclub.
 The conditions of the late licence meant that some ornate seating downstairs had to be removed to comply with said conditions.

+As of 2019, the building is owned by the Mayfield Partnership and in 2025 its future was secured when Broadwick, the operator of nearby Depot Mayfield, committed to supporting its continued operation.
+The pub had previously been protected during the Mayfield redevelopment, and it remains an independently run site.